 There is a reason they are non-covered services in dentistry, these are all considered medical procedures.
 Just taking bone grafts as an example, a bone graft is needed due to atrophy, even if it is because of tooth extraction.
 That bone graft would be covered by medical insurance not dental.

-I still choose the path of empowerment every day, as I am here along with everyone else at Devdent to empower and educate dental providers and their teams.
+At Devdent we are here to empower and educate dental providers and their teams.
 We give you all the tools and training so that you can adapt to the future of insurance billing.
 Will you accept the change and take your practice to the next level, or will you bury your head in the sand hoping it will go away?
 Remember, how you react to change is what creates your outcome!

 Exploring Insurance Coverage and Medical Billing for Pediatric Dental Services

 Learn about the intricacies of insurance coverage and medical billing specifically related to pediatric dental services.August 15, 2023

 5 Ways Drinking Water Can Improve Your Oral Health

 Learn how drinking water can help keep your teeth and gums healthy, and get some good old-fashioned humor to keep you entertained.August 10, 2023